 Description of Personal Data Purpose of Processing GDPR lawful basis Information contained in: CVs, cover letters and job applications (including previous employment background, education history, professional qualifications, references, language and other relevant skills, certification, certification expiration dates), interview notes and feedback; details on performance management ratings, development programs planned and attended, e-learning programs, performance and development reviews, willingness to relocate or driver's license information.)
 Recruitment, personnel administration and HR management, including performance analysis and promotion purposes.
-1 Personnel administration and HR management, including performance analysis and promotion purposes. performance (Art 6(1)(b)); and Protecting the vital interests of employees and other persons (Art 6(1)(d)).
+Contract performance (Art 6(1)(b)).
+Personnel administration and HR management, including performance analysis and promotion purposes.
+Compliance with legal obligations under employment legislation (Art 6(1)(c); and Contract performance (Art 6(1)(b)); and Protecting the vital interests of employees and other persons (Art 6(1)(d)).
 Photographs of employees For use in INMO publications and website so members can identify Officers and staff of the Organisation, and to publicise the activities of the Organisation to its members; For use on Outlook to enable staff to identify colleagues.
 6(1)(b)); and Protecting the vital interests of

-Data related to pensions ladminister vollr pension performance (Art entitlements.
-O(1)(D)).
-Medical information (including medical certificates and sick notes). or an employee (section 46 Data For publication on various sections of INMO website and in hard copy Contract performance (Art 6(1)(b)).
-Data Processed in relation to optional staff schemes or benefits In relation to Travelnass Rike-to- Employee consent, which can be withdrawn at any time (Art 6(1)(a)); and Contract performance (Art 6(1)(b)).
-CCTV Footage Protecting the vital interests of employees and other persons (Art 6(1)(d)).
+Data related to pensions administer vour pension Contract performance (Art 6(1)(b)). on sick leave and purposes of To assess the working capacity of an employee (section 46 Data Protection Act 2018).
+For publication on various sections of INMO website and in hard copy Contract performance (Art 6(1)(b)).
+Data Processed in relation to optional staff schemes or benefits In relation to Travelpass, Bike-to- work scheme etc. Employee consent, which can be withdrawn at any time (Art 6(1)(a)); and Contract performance (Art 6(1)(b)).
+CCTV Footage The INMO has closed circuit television cameras ("CCTV") located in its various offices covering buildings, some internal spaces, car parks, roads, pathways and grounds.
+The INMO's CCTV system is implemented in a proportionate manner as necessary to protect INMO property against theft, pilferage or damage, and for the safety and security of staff, members and visitors to our facilities (to protect their vital interests).
+Protecting the vital interests of employees and other persons (Art 6(1)(d)).

-Footage is retained for 28 days, except where incidents or accidents have been identified in which case such footage is retained specifically in the context of an investigation of that issue.
-CCTV footage may be used in the context of disciplinary proceedings involving INMO staff or members (to protect the vital interests of the INMO, staff, members and affected individuals).
-CCTV footage is not disclosed to third parties except where disclosure is required by law (such as for the purpose of preventing, detecting or investigating alleged offences) and in such instances disclosure is based on a recommended by national health authorities and the Government for the purposes of managing business activities in the context of Covid-19, and to manage activities to assist in controlling the spread of the virus as recommended by national health authorities and the Government.
-Necessary for the purposes of the legitimate
+Footage is retained for 28 days,

+except where incidents or accidents

+have been identified in which case

+such footage is retained specifically

+in the context of an investigation of

+that issue.

+CCTV footage may be used in the

+context of disciplinary proceedings

+involving INMO staff or members (to

+protect the vital interests of the

+INMO, staff, members and affected

+individuals).
+CCTV footage is not

+disclosed to third parties except

+where disclosure is required by law

+(such as for the purpose of

+preventing, detecting or investigating

+alleged offences) and in such

+instances disclosure is based on a

+valid request.

+1 1 Protecting the

+vital interests of

+employees and

+Name contect details of amplexaes other persons (Art

+Name, contact details of employees, 6(1)(d));

+and all other visitors to INMO offices Allow continuation of business Necessary for the

+Demonal Data related to health as activities in the context of Covid-19, necessary for the

+Personal Data related to health, as and to manage activities to assist in purposes of the

+recommended by national nearth controlling the spread of the virus as legitimate

+authorities and the Government for recommended by national health interests pursued

+the purposes of managing business authorities and the Government. by INMO under

+operations in the context of Covid- 19.
+Art.
+6(1)(f); and

+Necessary for a

+task carried out in

+the public interest

+(Art. $6(1)(e)$ ).